How to Organize Your Structured Literacy Block

-My lit block was the same way.
+We know this time is so critical for our students, but it could feel so frustrating at times.
 There was so much to accomplish during this time and each year I tried to find new and more effective ways to squeeze every minute out of that block.

 The result was I felt like I spent my time running from student to student to check in on their sorting or word work, but rarely had time to give them explicit instruction before I had to move onto the next student.
 This left my kids with gaps and holes in their decoding/encoding skills.